Synchronization in random networks of identical phase oscillators: A graphon approach: Introduction

 \subsection{Graphons}

-In light of the simulation results above, one would like to have convenient ways of analyzing random networks of oscillators and their synchronization transitions in the large-$n$ limit.
-To this end, recent literature has harnessed graphon theory~\cite{Medvedev_2014,Medvedev_2013,Medvedev_main}.
+The recent literature has used graphon theory~\cite{Medvedev_2014,Medvedev_2013,Medvedev_main} to study random networks of oscillators and their synchronization transition in the large-$n$ limit.
 Mathematically, a \textit{graphon} is a symmetric measurable function on the unit square.
 Intuitively, a graphon can be interpreted as the continuum limit of the adjacency matrix of an undirected graph as its size tends to infinity \cite{Borgs,Lovasz}.
 Building on this interpretation, we can define a continuum network of oscillators where each element in the interval $[0,1]$ labels an oscillator whose behavior is governed by an integro-partial differential equation with interactions dictated by the graphon.

-A second interpretation of a graphon is as a random graph model.
-Here one constructs a ``sampled'' adjacency matrix (also known as a $W$-random network's adjacency matrix) of size $n$ from the graphon.
-The probability that two nodes are adjacent to one another is determined by a discretization of the graphon weighted by a \textit{scaling factor}, $\alpha_n$, where $0<\alpha_n\leq{1}$ for all $n$.\footnote{In what follows, we will find it helpful to use the standard symbols $\omega$ and $\Omega$ to quantify the relative sizes of two functions of $n$ in the large-$n$ limit.
-We write $f(n)=\omega(g(n))$ if $f$ strictly dominates $g$ asymptotically, i.e., $\lim_{n\rightarrow\infty}\frac{f(n)}{g(n)}=\infty$.
-And $f(n)=\Omega(g(n))$ means that $f$ is bounded below by $g$ asymptotically, i.e., $\liminf_{n\rightarrow\infty}\frac{f(n)}{g(n)}>0$. } In this second interpretation, sampled network dynamics are defined such that the oscillator at each node is governed by an ordinary differential equation, with interactions dictated by the sampled adjacency matrix.
+A second interpretation of a graphon is as a random graph model \cite{Lovasz}.
+Here one constructs a ``sampled'' adjacency matrix (also known as a $W$-random network) of size $n$ from the graphon.
+The probability that two nodes are adjacent to one another is determined by a discretization of the graphon weighted by a \textit{scaling factor}, $\alpha_n$, where $0<\alpha_n\leq{1}$ for all $n$.
+In this second interpretation, sampled network dynamics are defined such that the oscillator at each node is governed by an ordinary differential equation, with interactions dictated by the sampled adjacency matrix.
 To understand the behavior of large random networks of oscillators, our strategy is to prove a convergence result that relates the solution of the \textit{continuum dynamics} to the \textit{sampled dynamics} as $n$ goes to infinity.

-{When proving results for the Kuramoto model, we work under a (possibly) sparse random graph regime where $\alpha_n=\omega(\frac{\log n}{n})$\cite{Borgs}.} On the other hand, for the Sakaguchi-Kuramoto model, we have so far only managed to obtain results for a dense random graph regime where $\alpha_n=1$.